Periscope (service): Copyright issues

 As actress Alyssa Milano autographs a copy of her graphic novel during an appearance at Midtown Comics in Manhattan, her assistant (left foreground) streams video of the event on Periscope.

 The app could be misappropriated for copyright infringement, an issue that was raised around the time of the app's launch when several users of the service used it to air the fifth-season premiere of HBO's Game of Thrones live.
 HBO stated that the service needed better tools and policies to deal with copyrighted content.

 These issues were magnified further by a professional boxing event on 2 May 2015, Floyd Mayweather Jr. vs. Manny Pacquiao, which was televised via a pay per view that cost approximately US$90, but saw wide unauthorised distribution through streams of various quality on Periscope.
 Rebroadcasting copyrighted content violates Periscope's written terms of service, and could result in suspension or banning the offending account.

 Other complaints came from firms acting on behalf of the NFL, the Premier League, the US Open Tennis Championship, and Taylor Swift, according to data from Chilling Effects, which tracks online takedown notices and was started by an attorney Wendy Seltzer, several law school clinics and the Electronic Frontier Foundation.
 The Ultimate Fighting Championship, which kept a close eye on people it believes are illegally streaming its pay per view mixed martial arts matches, sent more than 650 takedown notices to Periscope, according to data from Chilling Effects.

 Discontinuation

 The services of Periscope were scheduled to end in March 2021.
 The decision was made as a result of the app's declining popularity over time as other social media platforms with similar live-streaming capabilities gained traction.

 Periscope was removed from its respective stores in Android and iOS on 31 March 2021.
 However, the videos of the service can still be watched via Twitter, as most of its features are now incorporated into the app.

-The app has had concerns with safety and moderation, as well as competition from bigger platforms like Facebook Live and Instagram Live.
-Periscope failed to reclaim its market share despite attempts to enhance its functionality and user interface.

 In 2023, Twitter CEO Elon Musk streamed from his Twitter account, saying he was using "2015 Periscope code," and "we're just testing the live video feature so we can see if it works, and we can modify it accordingly".